Basic Emergency Kit

 KUMA Jasper Blanket

-We covered the sleeping blanket already and I can’t stress this one enough.
+We covered the sleeping blanket already, and I can’t stress it enough.
 An excellent commercially sold blanket is the Kuma Jasper.
 A good sleeping blanket should be on the main priority list and likewise in terms of budget.

 Toiletries and Personal Hygiene Items